 Why do some people have migraines and others don’t?

-Researchers aren’t yet completely sure what causes some people to have migraines, but it’s likely that genetics play a part.
-This means that if your parents or other close family members have migraines, you may be more likely to have them too.
+Researchers believe that genetics play an important role in migraines.
+For example: if your parents or other close family members have migraines, you may be more likely to have them too.
 In fact, according to the Migraine Research Foundation, “about 90%” of migraine sufferers have a family history of migraines.”
 Researchers also know that although young men get more migraines than young women before puberty, women are three times more likely than men to suffer from migraine headaches later.

 How are migraines treated?

 Although there’s no cure for migraines, the good news is that you can either work with your health care provider to prevent them from happening, or treat symptoms that are bothering you.
 A health care provider can also prescribe medicine to take on a daily basis that can help prevent future migraines as well as medicine you can take at the beginning of a headache to help it go away.
 Treatment will depend on how often you get migraines, how severe the migraines are, and other symptoms you may have.

 You may be able to prevent migraines if you:

 - Take a preventive headache medication prescribed by your health care provider

 - Practice relaxation techniques such as meditation, mindfulness, biofeedback, and other complimentary treatments that are often prescribed by Pain clinics